Hall Art Foundation

 Georg Baselitz.
 Der neue Typ (from portfolio Remix), 2006.
 Hall Collection.
 Courtesy Hall Art Foundation © Georg Baselitz 2026

 One of the most important German artists of the post-war period, Hans-Georg Kern was born in 1938 in the Saxon village of Deutschbaselitz.
 In 1961 he adopted the name Georg Baselitz in homage to his birthplace.
 Baselitz has exhibited his work internationally for decades.
 Major solo presentations include a retrospective organized by the Guggenheim Museum, New York, that traveled to the Los Angeles County Museum of Art, the Hirshhorn Museum and Sculpture Garden, Washington D.C., the Nationalgalerie Berlin (1995-96) followed by a major show at Musée d'Art Moderne de la Ville de Paris (1996).
 Baselitz's Remix cycle was first presented at the Pinakothek der Moderne, Munich (2006), and the Albertina, Vienna (2007), the same year as his retrospective at the Royal Academy of Arts, London (2007).
 A comprehensive survey of Baselitz's sculptures was held at the Musée d'Art Moderne de la Ville de Paris (2011 - 2012), followed by solo exhibitions at the Albertina, Vienna (2013), and Haus der Kunst, Munich (2014).
 Baselitz's Heldenbilder (Hero Paintings) and Neue Typen (New Types) were shown at the Städel Museum, Frankfurt (2016), travelling to the Moderna Museet, Stockholm; Palazzo delle Esposizioni, Rome; and Guggenheim Bilbao.
 In 2018, comprehensive solo exhibitions were held at the Fondation Beyeler, Basel; Hirshhorn Museum, Washington, D.C.; and Musée Unterlinden, Colmar, France.
 Most recently, important solo exhibitions of his work have been presented at Gallerie dell'Accademia, Venice, Italy (2019), Centre Pompidou, Paris, France (2021-22), Museo di Palazzo Grimani, Venice, Italy (2021-22), The Morgan Library & Museum, New York, NY (2022), Kunsthistorisches Museum, Vienna (2023), Serpentine Gallery, London (2023), Sakıp Sabancı Museum, Istanbul (2024), KODE Bergen and at Museo de Bellas Artes de Bilbao (2025), Museo Novecento, Florence (2026), and MdM Salzburg (2026).
-Baselitz lives and works between two different locations: Lake Ammersee in Bavaria, near Salzburg, Austria and in Imperia, Italy.
+Baselitz (1938 - 2026) lived and worked between two different locations: Lake Ammersee in Bavaria, near Salzburg, Austria and in Imperia, Italy.
 His works can be found in institutional collections around the world.

 DOWNLOAD PRESS RELEASE